Lineman Training Program

 Two Fiber Optic Certifications

-All applicants must be able to pass a DOT physical and drug screen prior to enrollment in the program.
+All applicants must have a full driver's license (intermediate or learner's permit are not accepted) and pass a DOT physical and drug screen prior to enrollment in the program.

 For more information or application to the program contact Keila Miller at 487-3287.